Professional Bull Riders: History

+Previously, points won by riders at all levels of PBR competition, American and international, counted towards the world standings for the PBR world championship.
+However, since 2023, only points won on the U.S. Premier Series count towards the world championship race.
+Points won on the U.S. lower-level tours and international circuits leading up to and including the Velocity Tour Finals are jumbled together into what is known as the Velocity Global standings, which count towards the Velocity Tour championship race.
+The same is done during the Challenger Series season, with the points won on mentioned tours leading up to and including the Challenger Series Championship event being jumbled together into the Challenger Global standings.

 The PBR World Finals was held in Las Vegas, Nevada, for over 25 years.
 The inaugural 1994 World Finals was held at the city's MGM Grand Garden Arena.
 The event remained at that venue through 1998.
 In 1999, the PBR moved the World Finals to the Thomas & Mack Center.
 The organization was stretching its current arena's limits and really needed a bigger arena.
 They wanted to stay in Las Vegas, so the Thomas & Mack Center was the place to go.
 From 2004 through 2007, the first weekend of the World Finals was held at the Mandalay Bay Events Center, followed by the next weekend taking place at the Thomas & Mack Center.
 In 2008 and 2009, both weekends of the World Finals took place at the Thomas & Mack Center.
 The World Finals remained at the Thomas & Mack Center through 2015.
 In 2016, the PBR moved the World Finals to the T-Mobile Arena on the Las Vegas Strip.
 In 2020, as a result of the COVID-19 pandemic and Nevada state restrictions on large events, the World Finals were moved to AT&T Stadium in Arlington, Texas, with a limited and socially distanced crowd for every day of competition.
 The event returned to T-Mobile Arena in Las Vegas for the final time in 2021.
 The World Finals were relocated to Dickies Arena in Fort Worth, Texas, in 2022 and were held there in 2023, as well.
-In 2024 and 2025, the event was split split into two different venues in two different cities in the Dallas–Fort Worth metroplex; the first six days taking place at Cowtown Coliseum in Fort Worth, then the final two days taking place at AT&T Stadium in Arlington.
+In 2024 and 2025, the event was split into two different venues in two different cities in the Dallas–Fort Worth metroplex; the first six days taking place at Cowtown Coliseum in Fort Worth, then the final two days taking place at AT&T Stadium in Arlington.
 In 2026, the World Finals will take place entirely in Fort Worth, again; the first four days will be held at Cowtown Coliseum, then the next four days will be held at Dickies Arena.
+In 2027, the first four days of the PBR World Finals will remain in Cowtown Coliseum.
+However, the next four days will now be held at Desert Diamond Arena in Glendale, Arizona.